This post may contain affiliate links. Please read our disclosure policy.

 • Fish stock or vegetable stock: To deglaze the pan for the amazing shrimp scampi sauce.

-How to make this seared shrimp recipe
+How to make shrimp scampi

-Making shrimp scampi couldn’t be easier!
 Here’s a quick rundown of the process, but for full instructions, reference the recipe card at the bottom of the post.

 • Prep: Heat the oil in a large skillet over medium heat.